zhangwei03020915/abp/docs/en/solution-templates/single-layer-web-application/background-workers.md

 }
 ```

-After creating a worker, we should also register it in the application.
-You can register your worker in the `OnApplicationInitializationAsync` method of your module class.
+After creating a worker, you should also register it in the application.
+You can register your worker in the `OnApplicationInitializationAsync` method of your module class:

 ```csharp
 public class BookstoreModule : AbpModule